Chetan-Patil-52/SlotMachineGame/README.md

 # SlotMachineGame
 A simple text-based slot machine game implemented in Python.
-This program allows users to deposit money, place bets on multiple lines, and spin a virtual slot machine to try their luck.

-# Slot Machine Game

-This is a simple text-based slot machine game implemented in Python.
-It allows users to deposit money, place bets on multiple lines, and spin a virtual slot machine to win based on matching symbols.
+This program allows users to deposit money, place bets on multiple lines, and spin a virtual slot machine to try their luck to win based on matching symbols.

 ## Features
 - Deposit money to start playing.